saptakdutta/NASA_POWER_API/ReadME.md

 # Current Progress
 - [x] Create a streamlined json/csv input interface for running the tool

-<input type="checkbox" disabled checked /> Created a shell interface to run the tool so that jupyter or a python IDE is not necessary
+- [x] Created a shell interface to run the tool so that jupyter or a python IDE is not necessary

-<input type="checkbox" disabled checked /> Formatted the tool better so that all libraries are separated from main, all config options are isolated etc.
+- [x] Formatted the tool better so that all libraries are separated from main, all config options are isolated etc.

 # Future Work

-<input type="checkbox" disabled/> batch file interface for windows users (currently supports macOS shell scripts)
+- [] batch file interface for windows users (currently supports macOS shell scripts)

-<input type="checkbox" disabled/> additional meteorological parameters such as temp, humidity, wind speed
+- [] additional meteorological parameters such as temp, humidity, wind speed